 Saudis prefer to eat meals in family groups or with friends.
 It is common to eat with the right hand, out of respect for Islamic traditions.

-Saudi Arabia beliefs and customs
+Saudi Arabia Languages and Greetings

 Arabic is the core of Saudi culture and is the official language.
 Men shake hands and hug as a sign of friendship and welcome.
 Poetry holds a prominent place in Saudi culture, as Saudis use it to express feelings, tell stories, and preserve literary heritage.